Mackinac Bridge: Work and major accident fatalities

 On September 10, 1978, a small private plane carrying United States Marine Corps Reserve officers Maj.
 Virgil Osborne, Capt.
 James Robbins, and Capt.
 Wayne W. Wisbrock smashed into one of the bridge's suspension cables while flying in a heavy fog.
 The impact tore the wings off the plane, which then plunged into the Straits of Mackinac.
 All three men were killed.

 With the exception of the annual Mackinac Bridge Walk on Labor Day, the bridge is not accessible to pedestrians.
-As a result, suicides by jumping from the bridge have been rare, with the most recent confirmed case taking place on December 31, 2012.
+As a result, suicides by jumping from the bridge have been rare, with the most recent confirmed case having taken place in July of 2026.
 No jumps have occurred during the annual bridge walks.
-There have been roughly a dozen suicides by people jumping off the bridge as of 2013.
+There have been roughly a dozen confirmed suicides by people jumping off the bridge as of 2026.
+The official number is kept private, and the Mackinac Bridge Authority does not release specific statistics on this matter.

 Crossing the bridge

 Some individuals have difficulty crossing bridges, a phenomenon known as gephyrophobia.
 The Mackinac Bridge Authority has a Drivers Assistance Program that provides drivers for those with gephyrophobia, or anyone who is more comfortable having someone else drive them across.
 More than a thousand people use this service every year.
 Those interested can arrange, either by phone or with the toll collector, to have their cars or motorcycles driven to the other end.
 There is an additional fee for this service.

 Bicycles and pedestrians are not permitted on the bridge.
-However, A program is offered to transport bicycles.
+However, a program is offered to transport bicycles.
 Up until 2017, an exception was allowed for riders of two annual bicycle tours.
 A yearly exception is also made for pedestrians, see "Bridge Walk" below.

 Travelers across the Mackinac Bridge can listen to an AM radio broadcast that recounts the history of the bridge and provides updates on driving conditions.